Elisa2515/Comp_Robo_Project/README.md

 ## Person Following

-The person following behavior allows the robot to follow a person using laser scan data.
-The robot searches for the closest object directly in front of it and assumes that object is the person.
+The person following behavior allows the neato to follow a "person" using laser scan data.
+The neato searches for the closest object directly in front of it and assumes that object is the person.

 If no object is detected, the robot slowly rotates in place to search.
 When a person is detected, the robot turns to face them and moves forward or backward to maintain a desired following distance.